 27.16.1 Basic HE BSS functionality

-A STA transmitting an HT Capabilities element and HE Capabilities element shall set the Supported Channel Width Set subfield of the HT Capabilities element to 1 when either B0 or B1 of the Channel Width Set subfield of the HE Capabilities element is 1, except when the STA is a 20 MHz-only non-AP HE STA in which case the Supported Channel Width Set subfield of the HT Capabilities element is 0.
-STA transmitting a VHT Capabilities element and HE Capabilities element shall set the Supported Channel Width Set subfield of the VHT Capabilities element to a value that indicates the same channel width capability as the channel width capability indicated in the HE Capabilities element, except when the STA is a 20 MHz-only non-AP HE STA in which case the Supported Channel Width Set subfield of the VHT Capabilities element is reserved.
+A STA transmitting a frame containing both an HT Capabilities element and an HE Capabilities element shall set the Supported Channel Width Set subfield of the HT Capabilities element to 1 when either B0 or B1 of the Channel Width Set subfield of the HE Capabilities element is 1 with the following exceptions:

+—If the STA is a 20 MHz-only non-AP HE STA, the STA shall set the Supported Channel Width Set subfield of the HT Capabilities element to 0.

+— If the frame, or the STA’s most recently transmitted HE Operation element’s Operational Subchannel Information subfield of the HE Operation Parameters field indicates a disallowed subchannel within the primary 40 MHz channel, the STA shall set the Supported Channel Width Set subfield of the HT Capabilities element to 0.

+A STA transmitting a frame containing both a VHT Capabilities element and an HE Capabilities element shall set the Supported Channel Width Set subfield of the VHT Capabilities element to a value that indicates the same channel width capability as the channel width capability indicated in the HE Capabilities element with the following exceptions:

+—If the STA is a 20 MHz-only non-AP HE STA, the Supported Channel Width Set subfield of the VHT Capabilities element is reserved.

+— If the frame, or the STA’s most recently transmitted HE Operation element’s Operational Subchannel Information subfield of the HE Operation Parameters field indicates at least one disallowed subchannel, the STA shall set the Supported Channel Width Set and the Extended NSS BW Support subfields of the VHT Capabilities element to 0 and include the Operating Mode Notification element in the frame with one of the following settings:

+—the Operating Mode field’s Rx NSS Type subfield set to 0, Channel Width subfield set to 2, and 160/80+80 BW subfield set to 0, if none of the disallowed subchannels is within the primary 80 MHz channel and the STA indicates support for 80+80 or 160 MHz operation.

+—the Operating Mode field’s Rx NSS Type subfield set to 0, Channel Width subfield set to 1, and 160/80+80 BW subfield set to 0, if none of the disallowed subchannels is within the primary 40 MHz channel.

+—the Operating Mode field’s Rx NSS Type subfield set to 0, Channel Width subfield set to 0, and 160/80+80 BW subfield set to 0, if none of the disallowed subchannels is the primary channel.

 A STA that is an HE AP or an HE mesh STA that transmits an HE Operation element that has the VHT Operation Information Present field set to 1 shall set the STA Channel Width subfield in the HT Operation element HT Operation Information field, the Channel Width, Channel Center Frequency Segment 0 and Channel Center Frequency Segment 1 subfields in the HE Operation element VHT Operation Information field to indicate the BSS bandwidth as defined in Table 11-24 (VHT BSS bandwidth).